Merchok/ConchBank/README.md

 # 🐚 Conch Bank

 > Terminal-based toy bank system written in Python.
-Secure, simple, and just for fun 💸
+Made in the process of learning to code :D

 ---